DefiLlama/docs/list-your-project/token-rights.md

 #### **IP & Brand**

 * Who owns the intellectual property and brand/trademark (Entity name / DAO / Unknown)
-* Why we track it: IP ownership determines who can monetize the protocol name and who benefits in an acquisition
+* Why we track it: IP ownership determines who can monetize the protocol name and who benefits in a potential acquisition

 #### **Domain**

 * Who owns the primary domain name (Entity name / DAO / Unknown)
 * Why we track it: Domain ownership controls user access and can be used to capture value independently of token holders

-#### **Fundraising**
+#### **Raise History**

-* Whether the protocol raised equity or token funding (EQUITY / TOKEN / NONE / UNKNOWN)
+* Whether the protocol raised funds through equity or token sales, including details and links
-* Why we track it: Equity raises create a separate class of stakeholders with potentially different incentives than token holders

-#### **Raise Details**

-* Details and links about fundraising rounds
-* Why we track it: Transparency about who invested, how much, and at what valuation helps identify potential conflicts
+* Why we track it: Equity raises create a separate class of stakeholders with potentially different incentives than token holders.
+Transparency about who invested, how much, and at what valuation helps identify potential conflicts

 #### **Equity Revenue Capture**